linnarsson-lab/punchcards/README.md

 `exclude` the same as include but for excluding. default is `none`.
 The different types of negative conditions are combined by a set union operator.

-`timepoints` takes a list of entries, range are not supported yet
+`timepoints` takes a list of entries, ranges are not supported yet

 The *final* filter is `(include - exclude) ∩ timepoints`

 ## Todo Analysis

-It describe in a list of lugi.Task to be performed.
-They are specified similarly to the `parent_analysis`.
+It describe in a list of *lugi.Task* to be performed.
+They are specified as in `parent_analysis`.

 By default (hard-coded) *ClusterLayoutProcess*, *AutoAnnotateProcess* will be run for every process.